 What are dividends?

 Dividends are sums paid (or refunded) to shareholders from a company’s profits.
 A corporation can pay dividends only if it has earned a profit.
 The dividends paid by the company cannot exceed the company’s available profits for the current and preceding financial years.
 In case your limited company makes a profit, it has the option of paying a dividend to shareholders.
 Profit is the amount of money left over after all business expenses and liabilities are met, including any unpaid taxes (like Corporation Tax and VAT).
 Dividend taxes are levied at a rate determined by HMRC on all dividend payments received.
-Anyone having dividend income, regardless of their non-dividend income, will receive tax-free amount of £2000 as allowance.
+Anyone having dividend income, regardless of their non-dividend income, will receive a tax-free amount of £500 as allowance.

-Its important to note that dividends cannot be deducted as a business expense for corporation tax purposes.
+It’s important to note that dividends cannot be deducted as a business expense for corporation tax purposes.
 Paying a dividend is prohibited if your business does not have sufficient earnings after tax to cover the pay-out.

 Any retained profit in a limited company may have accrued over time.
 If the directors decide not to provide surplus profits as dividends at the conclusion of the accounting period, the generated profit is retained for distribution later.